Governor of Tennessee: Line of succession

 Tennessee does not elect a lieutenant governor.
 If a vacancy occurs in the office of governor due to the governor's death, removal, or resignation from office, the Tennessee Constitution provides for the Speaker of the Tennessee Senate to become governor.
-Because this has the effect of making the speaker the lieutenant governor, the speaker is often referred to by the title "lieutenant governor." and was also granted this title by statute in 1951.
+For this reason, the speaker is often referred to by the title "lieutenant governor", and was also granted this title by statute in 1951.
 Following the lieutenant governor/senate speaker in the line of succession are the speaker of the Tennessee House of Representatives, the secretary of state, and the comptroller.

 In the event the governor's office becomes vacant during the first 18 months of his term, a special election for the balance of the term must be held at the time of the next federal general election.
 If the vacancy occurs after the first 18 months, whoever ascends to the governorship serves out the balance of the term.
-In either case, a partial term counts toward the two-term limit.
+In either case, a partial term counts toward the limit of two consecutive terms.